How to use this

 • What would you build next?
 (20 seconds)

-Champion notes.
+Advisor notes.
 Students often undersell themselves.
-Coach them to say "I built this" not "the AI made this" — the AI was a collaborator, they were the director.
+Coach them to say "I built this" rather than "the AI made this," because the AI was the collaborator and they were the director.
 Let nervous students practice multiple times.
 The goal is comfort, not perfection.

 Flexibility.
 Students can present live, with slides, a video, or just their working project.
 Whatever lets them show the work clearly in three minutes.